sshchicago/admin/general/minutes/2025-06-18_genbod_minutes.md

 - Member at large (Tyler)
   - No updates
 - Front Room (Jen)
-  - No updates
+  - Small metals needs to be organized better
+  - We should clean up the front room before the 4th
 - Rapid Prototyping Area (Ben)
-  - We should order a fire extinguisher that can put out lithium battery fires
+  - We should order a fire extinguisher that can put out lithium battery fires - Shawn to follow up
 - Back Room (Will)
-  - Air compressor - hour-run meter being installed now
+  - Air compressor
+    - Hour-run meter being installed soon?
+    - Need to keep track of maintenance going forward
 - Back Yard (Kalina)
   - No updates
+  - It's wet

 # Interest Groups

 - High Altitude Ballooning (HAB)
+  - Sun is being sunny and making data
-  - No updates
+  - No launch this weekend (Jeff unavailable)
+  - Gearing up for a flight across Lake Michigan
+  - We have HAB stickers
 - Metal Working Group
-  - No updates
+  - Bronze was chopped
+  - Was there any pouring?

 # Business